AlexeySmolyaninov/tkt-tsoha-project-ordi/README.md

 ---

-This app is good to use when amount of services you purchase becomes too hard to handle just my simple message service like WhatsApp.
+This app shows it's advantage when amount of services you purchase becomes too hard to handle just by simple message service like WhatsApp.

-Also if the project consists of multiple steps like for example building a house, then project could be splitted into multiple steps to be accomplished.
+Also if the project consists of multiple steps like building a house, then project could be splitted into multiple steps to be accomplished.

 ## Actions

 - Create User
+- Login/Logout from app
 - Create, Modify, Delete Project
   - Create, Modify, Delete Tasks Under the project
 - Deposit and Withdraw money from the account